cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 ### Off Chain Store

 We were discussing use case where modules can use a support database, which is not automatically committed.
-Module will responsible for having a sound storage model and can optionally use the feature discussed in \__Committing to an object without saving it_ section.
+Module will be responsible for having a sound storage model and can optionally use the feature discussed in \__Committing to an object without saving it_ section.

 ## References